How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 - A small DLQ storage line item appeared, but the overall bill saw a large reduction

-Production Lessons from Running This at Scale
+Production Lessons for Running This at Scale

 Lesson 1: Cold Starts Matter